Sparebankstiftelsen DNB Grant Exhibition 2024

 Oslo Kunstforening is pleased to present Sparebankstiftelsen DNB Grant Exhibition 2024, with Eline Benjaminsen, Margrethe Kolstad Brekke and Nikhil Vettukattil.

 The annual grant exhibition has been organized by Oslo Kunstforening since 2008 with support from Sparebankstiftelsen DNB.
-The recipient of the grant will be announced during the exhibition period.
-New as of this year, the recipient will also be offered a studio residency at Edvard Munch’s former studio at Ekely.
+New as of this year, the recipient of the grant will also be offered a studio residency at Edvard Munch’s former studio at Ekely.
 This year’s jury consists of Ana María Bresciani, curator at KORO, Pedro Gómez-Egaña, visual artist and professor at the Oslo National Academy of the Arts, Sandra Mujinga, visual artist and musician, Axel Wieder, director of Berlin Biennale, and Elisabeth Byre, artistic director of Oslo Kunstforening.

 Previous grant recipients are Linda Lamignan (2023), Kim Hankyul (2022), Anne Haugsgjerd (2021), Berivan Erdogan, Hanni Kamaly and Kjetil Skøien (2020), Germain Ngoma (2019), Eirik Sæther (2018), Emilija Škarnulytė (2017), Tor Børresen, (2016), Andrea Bakketun and Christian Tony Norum (2015), Ingrid Lønningdal (2014), Sandra Mujinga (2013), Marie Buskov (2012), Kaia Hugin (2011), Ann Cathrin November Høibo (2010), Ignas Krunglevičius (2009), Ellisif Hals and Susanne Skeide (2008).